 I live in beautiful San Francisco, which is a very birdy city, with over 300 species having been reported here (of which I have been lucky enough to see over 200).

 On the next page are my life lists, divided into different regions as below (these do not strictly follow the ABA or AOU definitions).
-Common names are followed by the scientific name, with additional details if applicable such as alternate names, endemic and endangered status, etc.
+Common names are followed by the scientific name, with additional details if applicable such as alternate names, endemic and endangered status, etc. I have not used eBird for my life list, as I only recently started recording my trips on that site, usually with groups of other birders.
+Most of the species I have seen pre-date my eBird experience.
+This does make it somewhat challenging, as I have to be meticulous with updates after each trip or individual sightings.

 1) North America (the continental US 49 and Canada)